daveskull81/coffee-recipe-tracker-front-end/README.md

     Coffee Recipe Tracker Front End
 </h1>

-*NOTE: THis project is a work in progress and is not yet complete.
+*NOTE: This project is a work in progress and is not yet complete.
 The code here represents the current state of the project.*

 ---